ysoftwareab/yplatform/doc/travis-ci.md

 If you experience failures and you want to debug inside a Travis worker, see [how to debug](https://docs.travis-ci.com/user/running-build-in-debug-mode/).

 You can speed up the process, by running `support-firecloud/bin/travis-debug --token X --job Y`, where
-- X is the token that you see at https://travis-ci.org/profile/ (for public repositories) and https://travis-ci.com/profile/ (for private repositories)
+- X is the token that you see at https://travis-ci.com/profile/
 - Y can be a numeric job ID or a job URL or even a build URL (most useful)

-Add the flag `--pro`, if your build is for a private repository (i.e. on travis-ci.com instead of travis-ci.org).

 ## Notifications